Rikidozan/city-in-east-and-southeast-asia/assignments.md

 ### Online Submission

 Unless otherwise indicated, work will considered submitted by the date the document was submitted online on the MMS.
 The digital submission is the only submission that matters for the mark.
-Paper copies of your submissions are requested and may be submitted in class or directly to my box on the first floor of St Katharine's Lodge.
+Paper copies of your long essays are requested and may be submitted in class or directly to my box on the first floor of St Katharine's Lodge.

-If you are concerned that any given assignment was not correctly submitted to the MMS, you are free to email a copy of your submitted assignment, if you like.
-In the event an assignment was not correctly uploaded to the MMS for some reason, but an emailed copy was sent in time, that date of submission will be used, but a copy will still need to be submitted to the MMS thereafter.

 ### Extensions, Late Work, and Short/Long Work

 Prior permissions for late submission of work ("Extensions") to make fair allowance for adverse circumstances affecting a student's ability to submit the work on time will be considered on a case by case basis.
 Normally such permissions will only be granted for circumstances that are both unforeseen and beyond the student's control.
 Please see the departmental guidelines for the penalties of late and short / long work:

 http://www.st-andrews.ac.uk/history/infoug/penalties%20for%20late%20work.html